RandyGaul/tinycavestory/README.md

 ![screenshot 2](/screenshots/collision_tiled.png?raw=true)

 The level itself can be editted while the demo is running.
 The demo will detect edits and reload the level dynamically.
-Here's an example:
+Here's an example (Tiled editor on the left, and the demo on the right):

 ![screenshot 3](/screenshots/tinycavestory_live_edit.gif?raw=true)

+Some more features planned to be added:
+* Some jump sound effects and looping music with tinysound.h
+* A little bit of text rendering using rasterized font from Cave Story (with unreleased tinyfont.h)
+* Implementing some animation for the Quote instead of using a single image (with unreleased tinyanim.h)